Abdikadir Dayib Askar is a Chevening scholar, a blogger, and an author of a Somali novel Kas & Karaan .

-Having earned an MA in International Relations and Diplomacy from Cavendish University, he has developed substantial research interest in international politics, and development sector.
-He holds a Postgraduate Diploma in Peace and Conflict Studies from the Institute of Peace and Conflict Studies (UoH), and he also graduated from Kampala International University with a degree in public administration.
+Abdikadir ASKAR has completed an MA in Conflict, Development and Governance from the University of York (UK) in Sep 2018.
+He also earned an MA in International Relations and Diplomacy from Cavendish University (Uganda).
+Askar holds a Postgraduate Diploma in Peace and Conflict Studies from the Institute of Peace and Conflict Studies (UoH), and he also graduated from Kampala International University with a degree in public administration.

 With over ten years of demonstrable track-record in strategic communications and project management, he carried out a creative communications campaign in post-conflict and transitional environments in the Eastern Africa region.
 While at the University of York, Askar was elected as the Chairman of the University of York’s Graduate Students’ Association .
 Prior to this role, Askar has worked at Adam Smith International (ASI), Oxfam, Health Poverty Action.

 Abdikadir has a strong passion for communications and politics, and thus his desire for these fields can be traced back to his early schooling, where he spent significant time serving as a blogger, youth leader, social activist and political commentator.
 Outside of his work and study time, he enjoys reading novels, watches movies and closely follows news, opinions and analysis via #ForeignAffairs, #Aljazeera, theDiplomat and #AfricanArguments.